mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 To be perfectly honest, I can't remember exactly what pointed me in this direction, but at some point I realised two things:

-1. Starting with ASP.NET Core 3.0, synchronous I/O is disabled by default, meaning an exception will be thrown if you try to read the request body or write to the response body in a synchronous, blocking way; see the [official docs](https://docs.microsoft.com/en-us/dotnet/core/compatibility/aspnetcore#http-synchronous-io-disabled-in-all-servers) for more details on that;
+1. Starting with ASP.NET Core 3.0, synchronous I/O is disabled by default, meaning an exception will be thrown if you try to read the request body or write to the response body in a synchronous, blocking way; see the [official docs](https://docs.microsoft.com/en-us/dotnet/core/compatibility/aspnetcore#http-synchronous-io-disabled-in-all-servers) for more details on that; and
 1. Newtonsoft.Json, also known as JSON.NET, is synchronous.
 The app used it as the new System.Text.Json stack didn't exist when it was migrated from ASP.NET Classic to ASP.NET Core.

-How then did the framework managed to use a synchronous formatter while the default behaviour is to disable synchronous I/O, all without throwing exceptions?
+How then did the framework manage to use a synchronous formatter while the default behaviour is to disable synchronous I/O, all without throwing exceptions?

 I love reading code, it was then a great excuse for me to go have a look at the implementation.
 Following the function calls from [`AddNewtonsoftJson`](https://source.dot.net/#Microsoft.AspNetCore.Mvc.NewtonsoftJson/DependencyInjection/NewtonsoftJsonMvcBuilderExtensions.cs,abf21e3df206c817,references), we end up in the [`NewtonsoftJsonMvcOptionsSetup`](https://source.dot.net/#Microsoft.AspNetCore.Mvc.NewtonsoftJson/DependencyInjection/NewtonsoftJsonMvcOptionsSetup.cs,62) where we can see how we replace the System.Text.Json-based formatter for the one based on Newtonsoft.Json.